King Abdullah University of Science and Technology

-King Abdullah University of Science and Technology (KAUST; جامعة الملك عبد الله للعلوم و التقنية jāmiʿat al-malik ʿabd al-Lāh li-l-ʿulūm wa-t-teqniyya) is a private research university located in Thuwal, Saudi Arabia.
+The King Abdullah University of Science and Technology (KAUST; جامعة الملك عبد الله للعلوم و التقنية jāmiʿat al-malik ʿabd al-Lāh li-l-ʿulūm wa-t-teqniyya) is a public research university located in Thuwal, Saudi Arabia.
 Founded in 2009, the university provides research and graduate training programs in English as the official language of instruction.
+It is named after King Abdullah bin Abdulalziz, the ruler of Saudi Arabia from 2005 until 2015.

 KAUST is the first mixed-gender university campus in Saudi Arabia.
 In 2013, the university was among the 500 fastest growing research and citation records in the world.
 In the 2016 Nature Index Rising Stars, the university ranked 19th in the world of the fastest rising universities for high quality research output.
-In 2019 KAUST is ranked 8th fastest rising young universities (aged 50 and under) for their research output since 2015, as measured by fractional count (FC).
+In 2019, KAUST was ranked 8th fastest rising young universities (aged 50 and under) for their research output since 2015, as measured by fractional count (FC).

+Since September 2024, neuroscientist Sir Edward Byrne has served as KAUST's fourth president.

 History

 In 2006, Ali Al-Naimi chaired a Saudi Aramco team to undertake the building and planning of the academics.
 Nadhmi Al-Nasr was chosen to lead the project.
 They employed the Washington Advisory Group's Frank H. T. Rhodes and Frank Press to design the academic structure, SRI International to develop the four research institutes, and the architectural firm of HOK for the campus master plan, which included wind towers and solar panels.
 The location of the campus at Thuwal included 16.4 sq km on land and 19.6 sq km of marine sanctuary offshore.
-Ground breaking took place in Oct.
-2007, and 178 scholarships were awarded in Jan.
-2008.
+Ground breaking took place in October 2007, and 178 scholarships were awarded in January 2008.

-KAUST officially opened on September 23, 2009 at an inauguration ceremony, where King Abdullah Bin Abdulaziz Al Saud gave a speech where he stated that places like the University that "embrace all people are the first line of defence against extremists".
-The University initially received a $10 billion endowment.
-Upon opening, the University admitted 400 students from over 60 countries and 70 faculty.
+The inauguration ceremony of KAUST was held on September 23, 2009, during which King Abdullah Bin Abdulaziz Al Saud stated that places like the university that "embrace all people are the first line of defence against extremists".
+The university initially received a $10 billion endowment.
+Upon opening, the university admitted 400 students from over 60 countries and 70 faculty.
 The campus is home to Shaheen, Asia's fastest supercomputer at the time of its commissioning.